-Fluoride in its natural form is not harmful to your health.
+No, fluoride in its natural form is NOT harmful to health.

 However, artificial fluoride added to water sometimes contains by-products such as fluorosilicic acid, sodium silicofluoride and sodium fluoride.
-These are the ones that can be detrimental to your overall well-being.
-They are also the ones that cause the most common side effect of excessive fluoride intake.
-For instance, tooth fluorosis and the stings (stains) of your teeth.
+These are the types that can negatively impact your overall well-being.

 1. Stop Drinking Fluoridated Tap Water.

 Tap water consumption is, on average, the largest daily source of fluoride contamination for people living in areas that have fluoride in water.
 Avoiding the consumption of fluorinated water is especially critical for babies.

 One way to avoid fluoride from tap water is to buy a water filter.
 Not all water filters, however, eliminate fluoride.

 The three types of filters that can remove fluoride are reverse osmosis, deionizers (using ion exchange resins), and activated alumina.
 Each of these filters should be able to eliminate at least 90% of the fluoride in your water.